Thompson-Okanagan Economic Region

 Key Local Labour Market Insights

-Total local employment reached 6,410 in December 2024, it declined by 510 jobs from November and showed a decline of 10 jobs year-over-year.
+Total local employment reached 6,410 in December 2024, it decreased by 510 jobs from November and declined by 10 jobs year-over-year.

-The local employment rate registered 53.9%.
-It fell of 4.4 percentage points
+The local employment rate stands at 53.9%.
+It contracted of 4.4 percentage points

-from November and showed decline by 1.4 percentage points from same month last year.
+from November and contracted by 1.4 percentage points from same month last year.

-Local unemployment rate registered 5.4%.
-It fell by 1.9 percentage points month-over-month, and fell by 2.4 percentage points year-over-year.
+Local unemployment rate stands at 5.4%.
+It fell by 1.9 percentage points month-over-month, and contracted by 2.4 percentage points year-over-year.

 Employment Trends

-Total employment in December 2024 was 6,410, showing a substantial decrease of 510. relative to December, employment levels decreased by 10, showing weakness.
+Total employment in December 2024 was 6,410, showing a substantial decrease of 510. against December, employment levels reduced by 10, experiencing pressure.

 Scroll down to explore more data